Utilize Free Resoures To Supplement Your Test Prep

-When choosing to see the meaning of the word, you’ll be shown its definition, and how it is used in a sentence.
-From then you can click ‘I knew this word’ or ‘I didn’t know this word.’
+When choosing to see the meaning of the word, you’ll be shown the definition, and how it is used in a sentence.
+From there you can click ‘I knew this word’ or ‘I didn’t know this word.’

-If you didn’t know this word, it will remain in the stack.
+If you didn’t know the word, it will remain in the stack.
 If you know the word, it is added to your stack of mastered words that are tracked below the card.